 NOW THEREFORE BE IT RESOLVED, by the Borough of Edgewater Mayor and Council that it hereby directs the Chief Financial Officer and the Collector of Taxes to dedicate a trust account for revenues generated by the above referenced Lease and Use Agreement.

-BE IT FURTHER RESOLVED, that all of the above referenced revenues received from the Lease and Use Agreement(s) with the Edgewater Colony Incorporated dock owners and shareholders shall be utilized for operating, maintenance, or capital expenses, related to Borough of Edgewater parkland, or to its recreation program as a whole, or for the acquisition of additional parkland, lng the replacement land known as the conservation easement to the Palisade Park System via Henry Hudson Drive.
+BE IT FURTHER RESOLVED, that all of the above referenced revenues received from the Lease and Use Agreement(s) with the Edgewater Colony Incorporated dock owners and shareholders shall be utilized for operating, maintenance, or capital expenses, related to Borough of Edgewater parkland, or to its recreation program as a whole, or for the acquisition of additional parkland, and in particular, to use the revenue derived from the lease payments to construct a public pedestrian trail connecting the replacement land known as the conservation easement to the Palisade Park System via Henry Hudson Drive.

 BE IT FURTHER RESOLVED, the Mayor and Council hereby approve the above listed documents and authorize same to be submitted to the New Jersey Department of Environmental Protection Green Acres Program with the amended and supplemented Minor Diversion Application #2013002.